Difference in Differences with Time-Varying Covariates: Abstract

 \section{Abstract}

-{In this paper, we study difference-in-differences identification and estimation strategies where the parallel trends assumption holds after conditioning on time-varying covariates and/or time-invariant covariates.
-Our first main contribution is to point out a number of weaknesses of commonly used two-way fixed effects (TWFE) regressions in this context.
-In addition to issues related to multiple periods and variation in treatment timing that have been emphasized in the literature, we show that, even in the case with only two time periods, TWFE regressions are not generally robust to (i) paths of untreated potential outcomes depending on the level of time-varying covariates (as opposed to only the change in the covariates over time), (ii) paths of untreated potential outcomes depending on time-invariant covariates, and (iii) violations of linearity conditions for outcomes over time and/or the propensity score.
-Even in cases where none of the previous three issues hold, we show that TWFE regressions can suffer from negative weighting and weight-reversal issues.
+{ This paper considers identification and estimation of causal effect parameters from participating in a binary treatment in a difference in differences (DID) setup when the parallel trends assumption holds after conditioning on observed covariates.
+Relative to existing work in the econometrics literature, we consider the case where the value of covariates can change over time and, potentially, where participating in the treatment can affect the covariates themselves.
+We propose new empirical strategies in both cases.
+We also consider two-way fixed effects (TWFE) regressions that include time-varying regressors, which is the most common way that DID identification strategies are implemented under conditional parallel trends.
+We show that, even in the case with only two time periods, these TWFE regressions are not generally robust to (i) time-varying covariates being affected by the treatment, (ii) treatment effects and/or paths of untreated potential outcomes depending on the level of time-varying covariates in addition to only the change in the covariates over time, (iii) treatment effects and/or paths of untreated potential outcomes depending on time-invariant covariates, (iv) treatment effect heterogeneity with respect to observed covariates, and (v) violations of strong functional form assumptions, both for outcomes over time and the propensity score, that are unlikely to be plausible in most DID applications.
 Thus, TWFE regressions can deliver misleading estimates of causal effect parameters in a number of empirically relevant cases.
-Second, we extend these arguments to the case of multiple periods and variation in treatment timing.
-Third, we provide simple diagnostics for assessing the extent of misspecification bias arising due to TWFE regressions.
-Finally, we propose alternative (and simple) estimation strategies that can circumvent these issues with two-way fixed regressions.}
+We propose both doubly robust estimands and regression adjustment/imputation strategies that are robust to these issues while not being substantially more challenging to implement.}

 {\bfseries {JEL Codes:}} C14, C21, C23